Skip to content

 end

-Database Association Scoping
+Database Association Requirements

 ruby

-# Plutonium will automatically find this.
+# Plutonium automatically finds this relationship

 class Post < ApplicationRecord